top of page

 A really important concept in the Lyme-MSIDS and chronic illness community is Spoon Theory.
 I talk about my “spoons” a lot, then realize I’ve made a mistake when people look at me weird, and I have to explain Spoon Theory; ironically, I don’t have enough spoons to do it.
 So here’s the scoop (pun intended):

 The “theory” was developed by Christine Miserandino, and the full story can be found here.
-To summarize, spoons are a unit of energy.
-Caloric currency, if you will.
-Every single thing you do in a day costs you spoons, from getting out of bed in the morning, to eating breakfast, driving your car, working, making a phone call, to taking medication.
+To summarize, spoons are a unit of energy, like bars on a rechargeable battery or funds in your bank account (those analogies would make a lot more sense, but alas, the Spoon Theory is already cemented in history and Spoonie vernacular).
+Every single thing you do in a day costs you "spoons", from getting out of bed in the morning, to eating breakfast, driving your car, working, making a phone call, to taking medication.
+Everything drains your battery, a little or a lot.
+Everything "costs" you.

 Get out of bed is 1 spoon.
 Shower is two spoons.
 Driving is 4 spoons.
 Working is 5 spoons. et cetera